Un/Inspirational and ironic Lance Armstrong bicycle quotes

 Update: I did try to give Lance a chance to explain himself.
-I wrote a follow-up letter and sent him a copy of my book (with the touching story mentioned below) but I still haven’t heard anything.
+I met with one of his teammates at RAGBRAI who promised to pass along my message.
+Unfortunately, Lance rode by too quickly for me to catch up.
+And then I wrote a follow-up letter and sent him a copy of my book (with the touching story mentioned below) but I still haven’t heard anything.

 For me, he was always an inspiration, so I’m as heartbroken as anyone.
 If you’ve found this page, you probably know the story: he had all 7 of his Tour de France titles revoked for doping.
 Recently, I met his crew and later saw him ride past me during RAGBRAI.
 I wished could have met him, because I would have liked to share a heart-warming story in my book Falling Uphill about a woman with cancer that I met.
 I gave her Lance’s book, “It’s not about the bike,” which talks about his battle with cancer.
 The woman said it gave her hope.
 Nonetheless, in fairness, I felt obligated to demote Lance’s quotes.
 You be the judge.
 As for me, I like to think if I were in his shoes that I’d understand.
 There are a lot of things I wish I had never done, but seemed like a good idea at the time.
 And it does seem the Tour de France organizers needed a scapegoat.
 Even some of his rivals, like Jan Ulrich, believe his wins should be reinstated because he would still have been the best had the playing field been level, so to speak, meaning that everyone cheated so Lance’s actions did level the playing field.
 The worst part were all the lies.
 But what can you do when you’re backed into a corner?
 Despite having lied to his fans for years, losing his Tour de France wins, all his sponsors and his “street cred”, Lance still inspires many.
 I do believe the following: